-In each child with cerebral palsy, the parts of the brain that are damaged are different.
+Cerebral palsy affects different parts of the brain in every child with this disability.
 The causes are often difficult to find.

-- Causes before birth: - Infections of the mother while she is pregnant.
-These include German measles (rubella), chicken pox, cytomegalovirus (CMV), and some bacterial infections. - Differences between the blood of mother and child (Rh incompatibility). - Problems of the mother, such as gestational diabetes or toxemia of pregnancy. - Inherited.
-This is rare, but there is a 'familial spastic paraplegia'. - No cause can be found in about 30% of the children.

-• Causes around the time of birth:
+- Causes before birth: - " Infections of the mother while she is pregnant.
+These include German measles (rubella), chicken pox, cytomegalovirus (CMV), and some bacterial infections. - " Differences between the blood of mother and child (Rh incompatibility). - " Conditions in the mother, such as gestational diabetes or toxemia of pregnancy. - " Inherited.
+This is rare, but there is familial spastic paraplegia. - " No cause can be found in about 30% of the children. - Causes around the time of birth: - " Prematurity.

-- Prematurity.
 Babies born before 32 to 37 weeks and who weigh under 2.5 kilos (5.5 pounds) are more likely to have cerebral palsy.
-In rich countries, over half the cases of cerebral palsy happen in babies that are born early. - Birth injuries from difficult births.
+In rich countries, over half the cases of cerebral palsy happen in babies that are born early. - " Birth injuries from difficult births.
 These are mostly large babies of mothers who are small or very young.
-The baby's head may be pushed out of shape, blood vessels torn, and the brain damaged. - Lack of oxygen (air) at birth, although this does not often cause CP.
+The baby's head may be pushed out of shape, blood vessels torn, and the brain injured - " Lack of oxygen (air) at birth, although this does not often cause CP.
 The baby does not breathe soon enough and becomes blue and limp.
-In some areas, misuse of hormones (oxytocics) to speed up birth narrows the blood vessels in the womb so much that the baby does not get enough oxygen.
+In some areas, misuse of medicines (oxytocics) to speed up birth harms the flow of blood to the baby in the womb so she does not get enough oxygen.
 In other cases, the baby may have the cord wrapped around her neck.
-The baby is born blue and limp-with brain damage. - Causes after birth: - Very high fever due to infection or dehydration (water loss from diarrhea).
-It is more common in bottle-fed babies. - Brain infections (meningitis, encephalitis).
-There are many causes, including cerebral malaria and tuberculosis. - Head injuries. - Lack of oxygen from drowning, gas poisoning, or other causes. - Poisoning from lead glazes on pottery, pesticides sprayed on crops, and other poisons. - Bleeding or blood clots in the brain, often from unknown cause. - Brain tumors.
-These cause progressive brain damage in which the signs are similar to cerebral palsy but steadily get worse. - 2.
+The baby is born blue and limp, and with brain injury. - Causes after birth: - " Very high fever due to infection or dehydration (water loss from diarrhea).
+It is more common in bottle-fed babies. - " Brain infections (meningitis, encephalitis).
+There are many causes, including cerebral malaria and tuberculosis. - " Head injuries. - " Lack of oxygen from drowning, gas poisoning, or other causes. - " Poisoning from lead glazes on pottery, pesticides sprayed on crops, and other poisons. - " Bleeding or blood clots in the brain, often from unknown cause. - " Brain tumors.
+These cause progressive brain injury in which the signs are similar to cerebral palsy but steadily get worse. - 2.
 Is cerebral palsy contagious?
 No!
 It cannot be passed from one child to another. - 3.
 Can persons with cerebral palsy marry and have children?
 Yes.
 And the children will not have the condition (except maybe with a very rare type of cerebral palsy).